-The first is for yourself.
-Silently, in your own mind, say the following phrase to yourself: "I am coming here today to find ways to be helpful to and supportive of myself (personally or professionally)".
-If you have words that are better fitting for you, feel free to use those instead.
+Firstly, for yourself.
+Silently, in your own mind repeat the following words: "I am coming here today to find ways to help and support myself".
+Or, if there are words that are better fitting for you, feel free to use those instead.

 Notice what comes to mind and what that intention feels like.

-And now, your intention for others.
-Again, in your own mind, say the following words - or words that feel fitting for you - "I am coming here today to find ways to be helpful to and supportive of others (personally or professionally)".
+Now, our intention for others.
+Silently, in your own mind repeat the following words: "I am coming here today to find ways to help and support those here with me today".
+Again, if there are words that are better fitting, use those instead.

 Notice what comes to mind and what that intention feels like.

-And finally, your intention in what you receive from others.
 Notice now that everyone in the room is wishing to be helpful and supportive of you today.
 Notice how that feels.
-Focusing on your intention of being open and receptive to the support and help from others, saying the phrase - or something along its lines of - "I come here today open and receptive to the help and support from others".
+Silently, in your own mind repeat the following words: "I come here today open to the help and support of others".

 Notice what comes to mind and what that intention feels like.